FractalBlocks/Fractal.js/readme.md

 ## Make your own fractal based app

+The recomended way is using webpack, please download the [fractal-quickstart](https://github.com/fractalPlatform/Fractal.js-quickstart) repo.

-Install it in your browser for:
+Or install it in your browser with:

 ```
 <script src="dist/fractal.min.js"></script>